ml6team/connexion/README.rst

 We'd like to thank all of Connexion's contributors for working on this project, and to Swagger/OpenAPI for their support.

+Special thanks to @jmcs, @hjacobs, @rafaelcaricio, @dtkav for their role in maintaining Connexion throughout its lifetime.

 License
 ===================